-Safeguarding This is broader than child protection, and includes: protecting children from maltreatment; preventing the impairment of children's mental and physical health or development; ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
-Local Safeguarding Partners The three local safeguarding partners (the local authority, a clinical commissioning group for an area within the local authority, and the chief officer of police for a police area in the local authority area) make arrangements to work together with the appropriate relevant agencies to safeguard and promote the welfare of local children, including identifying and responding to their needs.
+Safeguarding This is broader than child protection, and includes:

+- protecting children from maltreatment; - preventing the impairment of children's mental and physical health or development; - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - Local Safeguarding Partners The three local safeguarding partners (the local authority, a clinical commissioning group for an area within the local authority, and the chief officer of police for a police area in the local authority area) make arrangements to work together with the appropriate relevant agencies to safeguard and promote the welfare of local children, including identifying and responding to their needs.
 They have a shared and equal duty to work together to safeguard and promote the welfare of children.
 They should make arrangements to allow schools to be fully engaged, involved and included in this process.
-Detailed guidance on these arrangements can be found in Working Together to Safeguard Children.
-LADO Local Authority Designated Officer(s) for Child Protection.
+Detailed guidance on these arrangements can be found in Working Together to Safeguard Children. - LADO Local Authority Designated Officer(s) for Child Protection.
 Each local authority should have designated a particular officer, or team of officers, to be involved in the management and oversight of allegations against people that work with children.
 The term 'LADO' in this document is used for convenience to designate these local authority designated officer(s) or other appropriate first point of contact for child protection concerns, whatever terminology the local safeguarding partners may use.
-CADT Central Advice and Duty Team provide a single contact point to the Department of Adult Social Services and Children and Young People's Department.
-They aim to answer any questions about how to get support from them.
-If you contact CADT, they will give you the advice and information you need to find out what support could be available to you.
-They have an out-of-hours emergency service which is run by a team who aims to make any situation safe until daytime services can be used.